-Add-ons, also called plugins, provide additional features that you can install into your Confluence site.
+Apps, also called plugins or add-ons, provide additional features that you can install into your Confluence site.
 Some of them are provided free of charge.
-Many of the commercial add-ons are available free for an evaluation period.
+Many of the commercial apps are available free for an evaluation period.

-You can browse and download add-ons on the Atlassian Marketplace.
-You can also find add-ons via the Confluence user interface, which interacts with the Atlassian Marketplace for you.
+You can browse and download app on the Atlassian Marketplace.
+You can also find apps via the Confluence user interface, which interacts with the Atlassian Marketplace for you.

-To find useful add-ons via the Confluence user interface:
+To find useful apps via the Confluence user interface: